tahirrafiqueasad/rabbitmq-utils/README.md

 In **RabbitMQProducer** class **Publisher Confirms** is implemented, So it will tell you weather the message is send to desire location or not.

-**Note: In order to use default exchange, use '' as exchange name.
+**Note: In order to use default exchange, use "" as exchange name.
 When using the default exchange then routing key will be the name of queue.**

+In order to make message persistent use **persistent_message=True**.
+This will increase the disk size as well as latency.
+The message will be recovered even after the rabbitmq server is restarted.

 ```python
 from rabbitmq_utils import RabbitMQProducer